How Do I Talk About My Holiday in Messages to the Child I Sponsor?

 6) Talk about a favourite summer activity

-Over the summer do you spend time in your garden or in the park?
-Perhaps you brave a dip in an outdoor pool, a lake or the sea.
-Your sponsored child would love to know more about life in the UK and what activities you get up to when the sun comes out.
+Over the summer, do you spend time in your garden or in the park?
+Perhaps you brave a dip in an outdoor pool, lake or the sea.
+The child you sponsor would love to know more about life in the UK and what activities you get up to when the sun comes out.

 7) Talk about the school holidays

-Your sponsored child would love to know more about the lives of UK children.
+Another topic the child you sponsor would love to know about are what children in the UK get up to for fun.
 Why not share about the school holidays here?
-Or tell them what your own children are up to.
+You could tell them what your own children, grandchildren or children at your church enjoy doing during the holidays.

 Perhaps your church organises a holiday club over the summer.
-Why not describe some of the activities or ask if your sponsored child is participating in a summer camp as part of their project activities.
+Why not describe some of the activities or ask whether the child you sponsor is participating in a summer camp as part of their project activities?

 Children playing on climbing frame